- Keto Sugar Free Krispy Kreme Copycat Doughnuts. 1.3g carbs. Amazing!

 - pre-heat oven to 150°C fan (170°C static).

-- add whey and psyllium, then salt, baking powder and ACV, whisking thoroughly.
+- add whey, psyllium, baking powder and ACV, mixing thoroughly.

-- the mixture will be quite dense and sticky - scoop it into your doughnut moulds using two teaspoons, so it is divided equally and evenly (I used two silicone moulds for a total of 8 doughnuts).
+- scoop the mixture into your doughnut moulds so it is divided equally and evenly (I used two silicone moulds for a total of 8 doughnuts).

 - bake for 18 mins, then turn off oven, open the door and leave them for another 5 mins, before taking them out.